rkolbi/Simple_Sender/README.md

 - Connect/Disconnect: opens or closes the selected port; shows `Connecting...` / `Disconnecting...` while workers run, then waits for banner/status before enabling controls.
 - Read Job / Auto-Level: opens the touch-friendly in-app file browser for G-code selection (with optional `Use System Picker` fallback), then reads the selected file into the viewer; after a job loads and Auto-Level is enabled, it opens the Auto-Level dialog instead.
 - Clear Job: unloads the current job and resets samples/state.
 - Run: starts streaming the loaded job to GRBL.
+If Job Setup state is invalid, it shows `Job Setup Not Completed` with `Start Anyway` / `Cancel`.
 - Pause: issues feed hold during a running job.
 - Resume: resumes after a pause or hold.
 - Stop/Reset: stops streaming and soft-resets GRBL per the configured ALL STOP behavior.